cytoscape/py4cytoscape/doc/concepts.rst

 A `value generator <http://manual.cytoscape.org/en/stable/Styles.html#automatic-value-generators>`_ makes *discrete* mapping more convenient by creating automatic mappings between attribute values and visual styles.
-It automatically determines the unique values of a particular node or edge attribute, then allows you to choose a mapping to colors, sizes, opacities or shapes.
+It determines the unique values of a particular node or edge attribute, then allows you to choose a mapping to colors, sizes, opacities or shapes.
 For example, you can use a value generator to map a node with a `Degree` attribute having values 1, 10 and 20 to node fill colors of Red, Blue or Green ... or to a node size of 100, 150 or 200 ... or to circle, square or diamond shapes.